 Frankly, when we really listen to ourselves–to our inner chatter of thoughts and feelings–we quickly discover how petty, trivial, and neurotic we are.
 This realization can be unsettling and scarey.
 Also, most practitioners believe that their meditation methods are perfect and that any adverse effects are the fault of the practitioner.
 So we blame the victim–we fault ourselves for failing in meditation or for not living up to our spiritual ideals.

 Once in a while the meditator gets a glimpse of subjective experience without all the chatter–she has a moment of peace, of thoughtlessness, of stillness.
 Those moments are profound but seem to be normal byproducts of being attentive and allowing ourselves opportunities to relax.

-So how do you know that the negative side effects are connected to meditation?
-Couldn’t people have a pre-existing psychological condition that might have triggered by any number of things?
+So how do you know negative side effects are connected with meditation?
+Couldn’t people have a pre-existing psychological condition that might be triggered by other things?

 I don’t know that meditation by itself is the cause of negative side effects.

 My experience and observation is that the meditator’s entire belief system or worldview contributes to psychotic episodes.
 Intense practice of meditation is often a way to escape problems or to dodge the reality of one’s life situation.

 Westerners seem to believe in souls, afterlives, sins, karma.
 All sorts of wacky ideas seem normal.
 We project onto meditation all our societal and personal beliefs, fears, aspirations, and self-deceptions.
 If anything meditation without a strong rational, critical thinking mind will most likely lead the practitioner deeper into self-delusion, confusion, and disillusion.
 Having a good guide or therapist may help, but is no guarantee.

 In your experience, when you saw profound psychosis in meditators that required long term treatment, was that typical for the people you knew who had problems with meditation?